Stanley Senanayake: Police career

 Senanayake found himself drawn into the coup d’état attempt in January 1962, where a number of the key senior military and policy officers planned to topple the government.
 The coup leaders insisted that Senanayake join them, mainly because he was the Superintendent of Police Colombo.
 Senanayake was torn between the loyalty to the country and loyalty to the police service and to his fellow senior officers.
 His wife Maya passed information of the proposed coup to her father, Patrick de Silva Kularatne, MP and party secretary of the Sri Lanka Freedom Party.
 This action ultimately led to the Government being able to thwart the coup before it commenced.
 At that time, Senanayake's conduct in this affair was the focus of many controversies.
 The Judges of the Trial at Bar who heard the coup case, however exonerated him, observing in their judgment:

 "Evidence elicited by the defence satisfies us that Stanley Senanayake was an officer who was honourable and loyal to his Service, his colleagues and his friends.
 These qualities help much to explain conduct on his part which might otherwise have aroused suspicion.
 Although he was cross-examined with severity and even some measure of contempt, he did not respond with any appearance of malice against the defendants.
 On the contrary, he impressed us as a witness who did not relish the role of testifying against brother officers."

-In September 1970 Senanayake was appointed as the Inspector General of Police by Prime Minister Sirimavo Bandaranaike when she won her second term.
+In September 1970 Senanayake was appointed the Inspector General of Police by Prime Minister Sirimavo Bandaranaike when she won her second term.
 He succeeded Aleric Abeygunawardena.
 In April 1971, JVP Insurrection started taking the government unprepared.
 The police had information on JVP preparations, but these were not followed up until the first police station was attacked at dawn on 5 April 1971 preempting the general attack.
 This gave the police and military to prepare and withstand the initial wave of attacks and counter attack.
 Senanayake retired in August 1978.
 He died 18 December 1989.